Titanoboa: Monster Snake

 Titanoboa: Monster Snake is a 2012 documentary film produced by the Smithsonian Institution.
 The documentary treats Titanoboa, the largest snake ever found.
 Fossils of the snake were uncovered from the Cerrejón Formation at Cerrejón, the 10th-largest coal mine in the world in the Cesar-Ranchería Basin of La Guajira, northern Colombia, covering an area larger than Washington, DC.

 The documentary premiered at the Smithsonian Channel on April 1, 2012, followed by a panel discussion from the scientists who spearheaded the research: Carlos Jaramillo from the Smithsonian Tropical Research Institute, Jonathan Bloch from the Florida Museum of Natural History, and Jason Head from the University of Nebraska at Lincoln.
+The documentary was released on March 28, 2012, at the Baird Auditorium of the Smithsonian National Museum of Natural History.